The Sevenwaters series: Plot summary

-Set mainly in ancient Ireland, the series covers four generations in the family of Sevenwaters, which enjoys a special relationship with the people of the Otherworld.
+Set mainly in 9th- century Ireland and Britain, the series covers four generations in the family of Sevenwaters, which enjoys a special relationship with the people of the Otherworld.
 As well as battles between the Irish Celts and the Britons, internal conflicts between neighbouring landholders are integral to the plots.
 However, all six books carry a strong romance element.
 All the books are narrated in the first person by young women of the family.

 Daughter of the Forest

 Daughter of the Forest is based loosely on "The Six Swans" (a story that has many versions, one of which is recounted by Hans Christian Andersen).
 A 13-year-old girl, Sorcha, (pronounced Sor-ka or sometimes Ser-ha) must sew six shirts from a painful nettle plant in order to save her brothers from a witch's enchantment.
 They have been turned into swans and can only be returned to their true forms if she creates a shirt for each brother with her own hands - and she must remain completely mute until the task is finished.
 Living in hiding, Sorcha must avoid discovery, survive off the land, and toil night and day to complete her task without the benefit of any tools of the trade, using only what the forest around her can provide--all while keeping silent and bearing unfathomable loneliness.
 Terrible events hinder her progress and eventually take her further and further away from her home.
 As months and even years pass by, Sorcha's lonely existence is only brightened by her hope of breaking the spell on her brothers....and a foreign man nicknamed 'Red'.